-The U.S. Army Corps of Engineers is soliciting comments from the public, federal, state, and local agencies and officials, Indian Tribes, and other interested parties in order to consider and evaluate the impacts of this proposed activity.
+The U.S. Army Corps of Engineers is soliciting comments from the public, federal, state, and local agencies and officials, Indian Tribes, and other interested parties to consider and evaluate the impacts of this proposed activity.
 Any comments received will be considered by the U.S. Army Corps of Engineers to determine whether to make, modify, condition, or deny a permit for this proposal.
 To make this decision, comments are used to assess impacts on endangered species, historic properties, water quality, general environmental effects, and other public interest factors listed above.
 Comments are used in the preparation of an Environmental Assessment and/or an Environmental Impact Statement pursuant to the National Environmental Policy Act.
 Comments are also used to determine the need for a public hearing and to determine the overall public interest of the proposed activity.

-The New Orleans District is unaware of any properties listed on the National Register of Historic Places near the proposed work.
+The New Orleans District is unaware of properties listed on the National Register of Historic Places near the proposed work.
 The possibility exists that the proposed work may damage or destroy presently unknown archeological, scientific, prehistorical, historical sites, or data.
 Issuance of this public notice solicits input from the State Archeologist and State Historic Preservation Officer regarding potential impacts to cultural resources.

-The New Orleans District has determined that the activity will have no effect on the threatened Gopher Tortoise, endangered Louisiana Quillwort, and the endangered Redcockaded Woodpecker, based on the Information & Planning Consultation for Endangered Species in Louisiana (IPaC), dated January 27, 2020, between the U.S. Army Corps of Engineers, New Orleans and U.S. Fish and Wildlife Service, Ecological Services Office.
+The New Orleans District has determined that the activity will have no effect on the Gopher Tortoise and the Red-cockaded Woodpecker and is not likely to adversely affect the Gulf Sturgeon and the West Indian Manatee with the inclusion of the Standard Manatee Conditions for In-Water Activities, based on the Information & Planning Consultation for Endangered Species in Louisiana (IPaC), dated January 27, 2020, between the U.S. Army Corps of Engineers, New Orleans and U.S. Fish and Wildlife Service, Ecological Services Office.